All Episodes

 Ladies and gentlemen, welcome to Radio Renaissance.

-This is Paul Kercy.
+This is Paul Kersey.

-This week, Mr. Taylor is not available, but in his place we have the absolutely esteemed and we are honored to have Mr. Sam Dixon.
+This week, Mr. Taylor is not available, but in his place, we have the absolutely esteemed, and we are honored to have Mr. Sam Dixon.

-Sam, how are you this morning?
+Sam, how are you this morning or this afternoon, sir?

 I'm fine.